Zero Moment of Truth (ZMOT) – Shoppers access multiple information sources before deciding.

 Step 2 – Point of Sale

-The customer then saw the product on the shelf in the shop and it’s at this juncture that the consumer decided whether or not to make a purchase.
+The customer then sees the product on the shelf in the shop and it’s at this juncture that the consumer decides whether or not to make a purchase.
 This is known as the ‘first moment of truth’

 Step 3 – Product experience